 Only online/correspondence courses from a school approved by the National University Extension Association will be recognized by Charlo School District 7J.
 The cost and completion of the course is the responsibility of the student.
 Students enrolled in Dual Credit Courses will receive .17 high school credits for each college credit (A 3 credit college course would allow students to receive .5 high school credits per semester) and will be counted toward their high school GPA and will count towards Valedictorian and Salutatorian rank.
 Montana Digital Academy classes will adhere to school district policy.
 Student enrollment in these classes will be dependent upon the academic standing of enrolling student.
 Participation will require a minimum of a 3.0 GPA for quarter preceding enrollment.
 In addition to quarter GPA, past performance in MDA courses will be considered; enrolling students will be asked to acquire the previous supervising teacher’s recommendation.
 Student enrollment in these classes must be approved by the administration taking into consideration classes already offered in the school building.
 Underclassmen may only take foreign language courses or courses approved by administration.
 Seniors may take any variety of classes offered from MTDA as long as they are not offered in the school building.

 Students receiving their 2nd tardy each quarter and each subsequent unexcused tardy will be assigned lunch or after school detention.
 The student will notify parents so that transportation may be arranged for the student.
 Subsequent detentions: late for 1st hour-15 minutes after school, late between classes-10 minutes at lunch time, late returning from lunch-30 minutes after school detention.
 Habitual offenders will not be allowed to leave school grounds during lunch.
 A habitual offender is a student who receives a 4th and any subsequent tardy during a quarter.
 The student may receive further after school detentions or possible steps on the discipline policy as well.
+Students who receive their 8th tardy in a quarter will automatically be placed on the next step in line with any previous discipline.
 A tardy or dismissal of more than 15 minutes will be considered an absence.

 In order to graduate from Charlo High School, a student must complete twenty-three (23) credits.
 Completion of a course at Charlo High School will be defined as a passing grade of the material.
 Regular attendance is important because valuable skills and information gained in the classroom may or may not show up on tests or be reflected in an academic grade.
+The District permits students of school age who are enrolled in a nonpublic or home school to enroll part-time in a District school at the parent’s request.
 The general welfare of all students is best served by regular attendance and therefore in an effort to recognize strong attendance: